 If you’ve been following cannabis news, you’ve probably heard all about cannabinoids and terpenes, marijuana’s most well-known chemical constituents.
-These chemicals, among others, provide therapeutic effects and contribute to the color, flavor, and aroma of cannabis.
+Less known are a class of chemicals called flavonoids.

-Because of these therapeutic benefits, flavonoids derived from everyday plants have become an indispensable ingredient in many nutraceutical, pharmaceutical, medicinal and cosmetic applications.
+Because of these therapeutic benefits, the group of chemicals have become an indispensable ingredient in many nutraceutical, pharmaceutical, medicinal and cosmetic applications.

 Cannaflavins: The Cannabis Specific Flavonoids

 The subset of flavonoids found in cannabis are called cannaflavins, and were first discovered in 1986 by researcher Marilyn Barrett at the University of London.
-Barret found, in this initial study, two cannabis specific flavonoids known as cannflavin A and cannflavin B. But in the years following about 20 more flavonoids have been found in cannabis, mainly belonging to the flavone and flavonol subclasses, and including flavonoids such as luteolin, kaempferol and quercetin.
+Barret found two cannabis-specific ones, but about 20 more have been found in marijuana since.

 In cannabis, like in other plants, these flavonoids can affect the taste, color and aroma of the flowers.
 They can also alter the way that a particular strain or variety of cannabis affects the person taking it.